 About The Author

+All Kim's novels can be purchased online at Amazon, Barnes and Noble, BAM, and Indie Bound.
 Kim's writing career started after she suffered an illness that made her housebound for a couple of years.
-An avid reader of mystery novels herself, she embarked on writing as a means of filling her time.
-Her health struggles and successes have been chronicled on The Lifetime Television in early 2000, The Atlanta-Journal Constitution, Women's Day Magazine, and Guidepost.
+An avid reader of mystery novels herself, she embarked on writing to fill her time.
+Kim's health struggles and successes have been chronicled on The Lifetime Television in early 2000, The Atlanta-Journal Constitution, Women's Day Magazine, and Guidepost.

 Now, with seven acclaimed mystery titles to her credit, Kim worked in many different capacities in county government.
 Still, it was ultimately her job as a correctional officer that offered her opportunities to talk and interact with a diverse group of people.
 Her experiences run the gamete of inspiring success stories to tragic endings as she writes within her mysteries.

 Kim began networking and made connections with numerous homicide detectives, medical examiners, and prison officials.
 Her research has taken her to many places, including morgues, death row, and the occasional midnight visit to cemeteries to gain material for her novels.

 Kim is a college graduate of Saint Leo University with a Bachelor of Arts in Sociology.
 She is an avid reader and has raised three successful grown children; she currently resides outside Atlanta, Georgia.